 Step 9: WP Rocket CDN Settings

-Step 10: Wp Rocket Heartbeat Settings
+Step 10: WP Rocket Heartbeat Settings

 WordPress Heartbeat functionality uses the wp-admin/admin-ajax.php file to make AJAX calls.
 When you check your website loading time, If you notice a significant amount of POST requests by the admin-ajax.php file, this means that you need to limit the work of Heartbeat or stop it completely.

-You can completely disable Heartbeat if you’re the only person working on your site at a time.
+You can altogether disable Heartbeat if you’re the only person working on your site at a time.
 When you choose to Reduce activity, Heartbeat frequency will be reduced from one hit per 1 minute to one hit per 2 minutes.

 Note: Disabling WordPress Heartbeat completely could disable some plugins and themes functionality that rely on it.
 That’s why I Reduce activity on the backend.